 A two day hands-on weekend course where the student will make a copper habaki.
 Skills learned will include forging and annealing the metal, hard-soldering, filing, shaping, polishing and decoration.
 All tools and materials required are provided.

-The price of the course is $1450 and is limited to four students.
-A deposit of $450 is requested, refundable up to 90 days before session begins.
+The price of the course is $1545 and is usually limited to four students per session.
+A deposit of $500 is required for reservations, partially refundable as stated in our Refund Policy.

 For more information on our school and swordsmithing courses, please visit our Frequently Asked Questions section.